adanna21/Tweeder/tweedr/README.md

   "data": {
     "tweed": {
       "id": "5",
-      "tweed_text": "this tweed has been edited",
+      "tweed": "this tweed has been edited",
       "tweed_time": "1494793073028"
     }
   }